UNFOLDING OF COMPLEXITY

-UNFOLDING OF COMPLEXITY The Unknown BY: Troy Murphy | September 2016
+BY: Troy Murphy | September 2016

-In relationships, especially intimate relationships, we are vulnerable to the other person.
+In relationships, especially in intimacy, we are vulnerable to the other person.
 We can’t perfectly predict.
-We can structure our own life to avoid surprises but when we welcome others into our circle, those predictions become imprecise, subject to other’s actions with competing and sometimes conflicting goals.
+We can structure our own life to limit surprises but when others enter our circle, those predictions become imprecise, subject to other’s actions with competing and sometimes conflicting goals.

 When confronted with fear of rejection—the loss of security—the bells and whistles of discomfort sound, “something is wrong, pay attention!”
 The discomfort generally draws attention to our partner’s action that seemingly triggered the feeling.
 We blame them for the discomfort, and demand they change.
 These moments of alarm are where subtle manipulations invade interactions.
 We cheat reality, hoping to solve relationship anxieties; but forced reshaping of others rarely succeeds.
 The partner’s failure to change sets in motion a chain of reactions—anger, frustration, sadness, and resentment.
 We frantically go into cognitive overdrive trying to solve the unsolvable.
 Vulnerability of a relationship, where we lose a portion of control, is uncomfortable (see The Vulnerability of Intimacy).
 Some choose to destroy the vulnerability, building walls around their heart, and failing to love.
 But this method keeps intimacy beyond our reach.
 Closeness and connection demands vulnerability.
 Overtime, in healthy relationships, trust in self, and trust in a partner mitigates the fear (see shared emotions); but complexity remains.